 Battlestar Galactica.
 The 100.
 Game of Thrones.
 I’ve already sunk countless hours of my life into obsessing over will-they-or-won’t-they pairings in my favorite sci-fi/fantasy TV shows.
 And now I’m adding one more fandom to the list: Netflix’s Shadow and Bone.

 This ambitious TV adaptation of Leigh Bardugo’s best-selling fantasy novels combines storylines and characters from five books (Shadow and Bone, Siege and Storm, Ruin and Rising, Six of Crows, and Crooked Kingdom) across two different series (the Shadow and Bone trilogy plus the Six of Crows duology) set in one shared universe (the Grishaverse).
-Plus, should there be a season 2, the fandom fully expects the introduction of characters from two other companion novels, King of Scars and its sequel, Rule of Wolves.
+And in season 2, fans are introduced to characters from two other companion novels, King of Scars and its sequel, Rule of Wolves.

 Confused?
 Don’t even worry about it.
-All you really need to know going in is that these books are positively STACKED with shippable duos.
-There’s no way the show won’t be as well.
+All you really need to know going in is that these books are positively STACKED with shippable duos, and so is the show.

 Inspired by Russian folklore, the Grishaverse features richly imagined settings, ruthless villains intent on world domination, and unlikely heroes with cleverness to spare.
 Bardugo has a knack for peppering her fictional universe with a wide array of personalities, similar to what Marvel pulls off in their Avengers franchise.
 Like those films do, she takes the time to get you invested in each individual character.
 Then she proceeds to raise the emotional stakes by letting you see them clash, team up, develop mad crushes on each other, or all of the above.
 It’s these satisfying interpersonal developments, more than the shocking plot twists (of which there are also plenty), that make each of her books a wild ride.